Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

 Over all cases, the solution gap of both algorithms increased when the mean and standard deviation of renewables were increased.
 For instance, when the standard deviation of renewables increased from 50\% to 150\% of baseline under the baseline mean case, the MCO's solution gap increased from 0.07\% to 0.075\% and the MPC's solution gap increased from 0.59\% to 1.65\% when the charging/discharging power was at ($C-4$).
-This occurred because when the mean was higher, the probability of violating the SoC limits was higher (compare the solution gaps of the algorithms under 150\% and 50\% of baseline mean).
+This is because when the mean was higher, the probability of violating the SoC limits increased.
 The same reasoning follows when the standard deviation was increased.